BNP Paribas: €152 million risk management affair

-Armin S also filed a claim for €152 million in Paris because the relevant jurisdiction is still unknown.

 Sponsorship

 BNP Paribas has been a major sponsor of tennis.
 In 1973 it became the major sponsor of the French Open, one of the four prestigious Grand Slam tournaments in the sport.
 In 2001 the bank began to sponsor the Davis Cup before becoming the title sponsor in 2002.
 In 2002 it became the sponsor of the Paris Masters, an ATP World Tour Masters 1000 tournament.

 In 2008 it became the sponsor of the BNP Paribas Primrose Bordeaux, an ATP Challenger Tour tournament.
 The company's sponsorship expanded to the United States in 2009 when it became the title sponsor of the Indian Wells Masters, an ATP World Tour Masters 1000 two-week tournament in California.
 It also sponsored the BNP Paribas Showdown and BNP Paribas Tennis Classic exhibition tournaments held in New York City and London respectively.
 The Stanford Classic, since 1992, is instead directly sponsored by the Bank of the West subsidiary.

+In 2018, BNP Paribas created the production company BNP Paribas Pictures, and supports young cinema talents through an investment fund dedicated to the financing and co-production of the first films of new talents in Cinema, the Fonds Nouveaux Talents.
+In 2019, the group supports the Femis Residence and Mille visages, which aims to democratize the cinema environment and create bridges between the different professions in cinema.
+The group also participates in the restoration of cinematographic works such as Charlie Chaplin's "Modern Times" in 2003.

+Football

+Between 1981 and early May 2020, BNP Paribas was a partner of the Belgian club RSC Anderlecht for 39 years through BNP Paribas Fortis.